Start Date

 Snapshot

 After completing your degree, you can opt to amplify your screen production industry skills and knowledge by continuing into our 12-week Graduate Certificate in Film and Television.
-If you finish your degree with a credit or higher grade point average (GPA), you could be eligible for the one-year Bachelor of Creative Arts (Honours) degree.

 You could also continue your studies with a Master of Teaching and become a media arts teacher.
 If this interests you, please read How Do I Become a Teacher before selecting your courses.

-If you would like to apply directly into the Bachelor of Film and Television/Master of Teaching (Secondary) packaged option, please apply via SATAC using 444531.
+If you would like to apply directly into the Bachelor of Film and Television/Master of Teaching (Secondary) packaged option, apply via SATAC using 444531.

 What you'll learn